 I am a yoga convert.
-Let me first tell you that my 54 year old body so strenuously objects to yoga that at times I resemble a trauma victim more than a practitioner.
+Let me first tell you that my 65-year-old body so strenuously objects to yoga that at times I resemble a trauma victim more than a practitioner.
 I know I am making progress by the simple fact that fewer people at each session ask me the question “Are you OK?”
-But your local yoga studio has something to teach travel agents that perhaps we should examine.
+But your local yoga studio has something to teach travel professionals that perhaps we should examine.

 Yoga stresses the value of practice to both body and soul.
 Yes, stretching is great exercise.
-By performing yoga on a regular basis, the dedicated student becomes more limber, less susceptible to muscle strains and to the perils of everyday movements.
-By diligently practicing yoga, a student can gain strength, flexibility and can even lose weight.
+By performing yoga on a regular basis, the dedicated student becomes more limber, less susceptible to muscle strains, and to the perils of everyday movements.
+By diligently practicing yoga, a student can gain strength and flexibility and can even lose weight.